vicenteakira/BentoMyProject/README.md

 The underscore `_` is used to separate data inputs in the file name.
 An example could be: `00_FileName`.

 ### Dates
 Use it for deliveries and exports.
 Can be combined with file version.
-The format is `ddMM`, using month abbreviation for shorter file names.
+The format is `ddMM`, using the month abbreviation for shorter file names.
 An example could be: `14June_`.

 | Month     | Abbreviation  |
 |-----------|---------------|